 AccuData Integrated Marketing’s Geofencing Products

-Let’s dive into how AccuData Integrated Marketing helps organizations carry out their geofencing marketing activities.
-AccuData offers three major geofencing and geoframing services: Addressable GeoFence, Mobile GeoFence/GeoFollow, and Venue Replay.
+As an example, let’s dive into how AccuData Integrated Marketing helps organizations carry out their geofencing marketing activities.
+AccuData offers three primary geofencing and geoframing services: Addressable GeoFence, Mobile GeoFence/GeoFollow, and Venue Replay.
+Let’s take a look at each:

 Addressable GeoFence is AccuData’s service for reaching households or businesses in your target market.

-This product uses innovative, cookie-free technology to match postal addresses with verified GPS and property plat line data to target the specific homes and businesses of your desired audience.
+This product uses innovative, cookie-free technology to match postal addresses with verified GPS and property plat line data to target your desired audience’s specific homes and businesses.

 AccuData receives a 90% or greater match rate to postal files, meaning you can conduct highly precise online targeting.
 You can use this service to target: